SorokinaElena/Posts_master/README.md

 # Posts_master
-example of usage -> Context with local data, useEffect and localStorage
+Branch master: example of usage -> Context with local data, useEffect and localStorage